Creating a Home Inventory

 · Estimated current value

 No one is fully prepared for a loss, but you can take steps to reduce the stress in the aftermath.
-A personal property inventory in place before a claim ensures that your claim is filed promptly and completely, which means that you'll get it settled quickly and accurately, and get your life back to normal.
+Having a home inventory in place before a claim happens ensures that your claim is filed promptly and completely, which means that you'll get it settled quickly and accurately, and get your life back to normal.

 It's also a good idea to check the claim settlement methods on your policy.
 If you've purchased replacement cost coverage, your settlement allows you to buy new items to replace the damaged or stolen ones.
 If you have actual cash value coverage, you receive what your items are worth at the time of the loss – taking into account depreciation.

 Be complete with your home inventory.
 An effective way to do an home inventory is to split the area of your house and take one room at a time.
 Start outside and take views of each side of your house, including the landscaping.
 Make sure to include all items in a storage shed or garage, like children's bikes and sporting goods.